The Ultimate Guide to Permanent Hair Removal: Laser, IPL and Electrolysis

 - Forget about suffering

-Unlike waxing, IPL is a completely painless and easy treatment that will not cause you any suffering during the sessions.
-You don’t have to suffer to look beautiful!
+Unlike waxing, IPL is a more painless and easy treatment that will not cause you any suffering during the sessions.
+You don’t necessarily have to suffer to look beautiful!

 Cons About IPL Hair Removal Method